metherdev/mcoin-evm/docs/developers/guides/query_balances.md

 - (optional) `$OUTPUT` is the output format (eg. `text`).
 - (optional if running local node) `$NODE` is the Tendermint RPC node information is requested from (eg. `https://tendermint.bd.evmos.org:26657`).

-Details of non-native currencies (ie. not `mcoin`) can be queried with the following CLI command:
+Details of non-native currencies (ie. not `amcoin`) can be queried with the following CLI command:

 ```bash
 $ mcoind query erc20 token-pair $DENOM --node=$NODE --height=$HEIGHT --output=$OUTPUT